domalab/aioairctrl/README.md

 **✅ FOR USERS**: Contribute device information to help developers expand device support

-**❌ NOT A HOME ASSISTANT INTEGRATION**: This tool does not directly integrate with Home Assistant or generate ready-to-use configurations

-**❌ NOT AN END-USER SOLUTION**: This tool is for data collection and contribution, not for daily Home Assistant use

-## ⚠️ **Important: Enhanced Fork Notice**

-> **This is NOT the original aioairctrl package!** This is an enhanced fork specifically designed for device discovery and developer support.
->
-> - **❌ DO NOT install from PyPI** (`pip install aioairctrl`) - you'll get the original version without device discovery features
-> - **✅ MUST install from source** (see installation instructions below) to get device discovery and data extraction tools
-> - **🔧 Designed for developers and users** who want to help expand Home Assistant support for new air purifier models

 ## Features

 - **🔍 Automatic Device Discovery** - Find Philips air purifiers on your network automatically